-- Give your employer as much advance notice as possible about your need to take time off for a protected purpose.
+- 1. Give your employer as much advance notice as possible about your need to take time off for an authorized purpose.
 Notice can be verbal but it's best to document in writing. - 2.
-If you're not able to give advance notice, provide your employer with documentation showing why you took time off as soon as possible. - 3.
-Your employer can require you to provide proof of your status as a victim within a reasonable time after an absence. - 4.
-If your employer disciplines you in any way for requesting or taking time off for a protected purpose, file a retaliation claim as soon as possible. - Your employer has a right to establish company rules.
+If you have an unscheduled absence, your employer can require you provide proof within a reasonable time after the absence that the crime/abuse occurred.
+Among other things, proof includes a written statement signed by you or your advocate certifying the absence is for an authorized purpose.
+Provide proof as soon as possible. - 3.
+If your employer disciplines you for requesting/taking time off for a protected purpose, file a retaliation claim as soon as possible. - Your employer has a right to establish company rules.
 Follow your employer's rules, as long as the rules don't violate your rights.